jchai002/choir-justice-supplies/fr/en/conference-server.markdown

 ## How many conference rooms can I have set up at a time?

-You can set up up to ten conference rooms.
+You can have up to ten conference rooms.

 ## How many people can use a conference room at a time?